Deformed Hermitian Yang-Mills connections, extended gauge group and scalar curvature: Large/small radius limits and Theorem

-where $C_{k, \delta} > 0$ depends only on $|| v^{ij} ||_{C^{k,\delta}(\Omega)}$ and the ellipticity constants.
-By our previous a priori bounds \eqref{metricBoundsKYM} and the Legendre transform, both quantities are uniformly bounded in terms of $f$, $n$, $\mu$.
-It follows that in fact we have a priori bounds of the form
+where $C_{2, \delta} > 0$ depends only on $|| v^{ij} ||_{C^{2,\delta}(\Omega)}$ and the ellipticity constants.
+By our previous a priori bounds \eqref{metricBoundsKYM} and the Legendre transform, both quantities are uniformly bounded in terms of $\sup|f|$, $n$, $\mu$.
+It follows that in fact we have an a priori bound of the form